shupp/predict-api/README.md

 # Overview
 PredictPHP is a REST API for the [Predict](https://github.com/shupp/Predict) library.
 It is written in the [lumen](https://lumen.laravel.com) framework, and is available via docker container.
+[TLE](https://en.wikipedia.org/wiki/Two-line_element_set) data is provided courtesy of [CelesTrak](http://celestrak.com).

 [Predict](https://github.com/shupp/Predict), a PHP port of [gpredict](http://gpredict.oz9aec.net), allows you to do determine the position of a satellite (such as the International Space Station) as viewed from a given location.

-## Example usage
+## Building and Running

 Build the predictphp/api image